 Emory sponsors certain employees for employment-based permanent residency.
-It is an employer-driven process, so there must be a business need and commitment by the hiring department to sponsor permanent residency for their scholar.
-Permanent residents are also commonly referred to as immigrants or green card holders, who are legally accorded the privilege of residing and working permanently in the United States.
+It is an employer-driven process, so there must be a business need and commitment from the hiring department to sponsor permanent residency for their scholar.
+Permanent residents are also commonly referred to as immigrants or green card holders, who are legally granted the privilege of residing and working permanently in the United States.

+The PR request form should be submitted to ISSS to start the process.
 Any green card application based on an employment offer by Emory must be reviewed and signed by ISSS.
-Retaining own immigration attorney is not allowed.
+Retaining one's own immigration attorney is not allowed.

 - The position must be faculty or faculty equivalent.